The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 The best road cycling shoes for wide feet are:

-• Best budgetTiebao Wide Road Cycling Shoes offer durability, compatibility with 2 and 3-bolt cleats systems, and are not as stiff as premium shoes.
+• Best budgetTiebao Wide Road Cycling Shoes offer durability, compatibility with 2 and 3-bolt cleat systems, and are not as stiff as premium shoes.
 This makes them an ideal choice for beginners.

-• Best performanceLake CX332 Wide are premium cycling shoes from kangaroo leather.
+• Best performanceLake CX333 Wide are premium cycling shoes made from kangaroo leather.
 You can mold their heel cup to ensure the best fit possible.

 The best mountain bike shoes for wide feet are:

-• Best budgetTommaso Montagna 100 provide excellent value for the money thanks to their durability, protected toe cup, and 2 and 3-hole bolts cleats compatibility.
+• Best budgetTommaso Montagna 100 provide excellent value for the money thanks to their durability, protected toe cup, and compatibility with 2 and 3-hole bolt cleats.

-• Best value for moneySidi Dominator 7 Mega SR belong among the most iconic MTB shoes on the market thanks to the brand’s history and their durability.
+• Best value for moneySidi Dominator 7 Mega SR are among the most iconic MTB shoes on the market, thanks to the brand’s history and their durability.

-• Best performanceShimano SH-XC9 S-Phyre Wide are stylish and sleek MTB shoes of high stiffness ideal for demanding riders.
+• Best performanceShimano SH-XC9 S-Phyre Wide are stylish, sleek MTB shoes with high stiffness, ideal for demanding riders.

 In my buyer’s guide, you will also learn how to choose cycling shoes, their benefits, and much more.